Yubico/webauthn-recovery-extension/README.md

 `recoveryStates` is initialized to an empty map.

+### Detecting changes to recovery seeds

+To detect when the user's authenticator has updated its recovery seed settings, the RP SHOULD add the following steps to all registration and authentication
+ceremonies:

+ 1. When initiating any `create()` or `get()` operation, set the extension `"recovery": {"action": "state"}`.

+ 1. Let `pkc` be the PublicKeyCredential response from the client.

+ 1. In step 14 of the RP Operation to [Register a New Credential][rp-reg-ext-processing], or 15 of the RP Operation to [Verify an Authentication Assertion][rp-auth-ext-processing], perform the following
+    steps:

+     1. Let `extOutput` be the recovery extension output, or null if not present.
+For `create()` ceremonies, this is `extOutput = pkc.response.attestationObject["authData"].extensions["recovery"]`; for `get()` ceremonies it is `extOutput = pkc.response.authenticatorData.extensions["recovery"]`.

+     1. If `extOutput` is not null:

+         1. If `extOutput.action` does not equal `"state"`, or `extOutput.state`
+            is not present, abort this extension processing and OPTIONALLY show a user-visible warning.

+         1. If `extOutput.state > 0`:

+             1. Let `recoveryState = recoveryStates[pkc.id]`, or null if not
+                present.

+             1. If `recoveryState` is null or `extOutput.state >
+                recoveryState.state`:

+                 1. If the ceremony finishes successfully, prompt the user that their recovery credentials need to be updated and ask to initiate a _Registering recovery credentials_ ceremony as described below.

+ 4. Continue with the remaining steps of the standard authentication ceremony.

 ### Registering recovery credentials

-To register new backup credentials for a given main credential, or replace the existing backup credentials with updated ones, the RP performs the following
+To register new recovery credentials for a given main credential, or replace the existing recovery credentials with updated ones, the RP performs the following
 procedure:

  1. Initiate a `get()` operation and set the extension `"recovery": {"action": "generate"}`.

- 2. Let `pkc` be the PublicKeyCredential response from the client.
+ 1. Let `pkc` be the PublicKeyCredential response from the client.
 If the operation fails, abort the ceremony with an error.

- 3. In step 15 of the RP Operation to [Verify an Authentication Assertion][rp-auth-ext-processing], perform the following steps:
+ 1. In step 15 of the RP Operation to [Verify an Authentication Assertion][rp-auth-ext-processing], perform the following steps:

-     1. Let `extOutput = pkc.response.authenticatorData.extensions["recovery"]`.
+     1. Let `extOutput = pkc.response.authenticatorData.extensions["recovery"]`,
+        or null if not present.

+     1. If `extOutput` is null, `extOutput.action` does not equal `"generate"`, `extOutput.state` is not present, or `extOutput.creds` is not present, abort the ceremony with an error.

+     1. If `extOutput` is null, abort the ceremony with an error.

      1. Set `recoveryStates[pkc.id] = (extOutput.state, extOutput.creds)`.

- 4. Continue with the remaining steps of the standard authentication ceremony.
+ 1. Continue with the remaining steps of the standard authentication ceremony.

 ### Using a recovery credential to replace a lost main credential